robertbus/ansible-desktop/README.md

 ## Setup

-Run this on a freshly installed Ubuntu to set up everything:
+Run this on a freshly installed Ubuntu to do a basic bootsrapping:

 ```
 curl https://raw.githubusercontent.com/robertbus/ansible-desktop/master/bootstrap.sh | bash